docker/community/README.md

 # Docker Community

 Welcome to the Docker Community repo!
-This repo aims to centralize content (HOW-TOs, scripts, slides, etc) created by the Docker Team for the Docker Community.
+This repo aims to centralize content (HOW-TOs, scripts, slides, etc) created or curated by the Docker Team for the Docker Community.

 The main objective is to help members of the Docker community who share similar interests to learn from & collaborate with each other during Docker Meetups.